MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 To provision and deploy resources targeting Azure inside CI/CD, you must create an Azure service principal for use.

-Follow the steps to create Azure service principals:
+Perform the following steps to create Azure service principals:

 1. Register an Microsoft Azure Active Directory (Azure AD) application in single tenant.
 2. Assign a role to your Azure AD application to access your Azure subscription.
 The `Contributor` role is recommended.